OVERVIEW: Mattel Children’s Foundation prioritizes children’s health, literacy, and after-school activities.

-Grantseekers should note that while Mattel's child health grantmaking does focus on specific diseases, it seems to emphasize programs that address children affected by AIDS, pediatric cancer, and juvenile diabetes.
+Grantseekers should note that while Mattel's child health grantmaking focuses on specific diseases, it seems to emphasize programs that address children affected by AIDS, pediatric cancer, and juvenile diabetes.
 Much of the foundation’s grant money also supports children’s hospitals around the world.

-The Mattel Children’s Foundation is not currently accepting unsolicited grant applications, but encourages grantseekers to check its website often for new opportunities that may appear throughout the year.
+The Mattel Children’s Foundation does not unsolicited grant applications, but encourages grantseekers to check its website often for new opportunities that may appear throughout the year.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)